 One hundred twenty-five million people speak Thai and Korean around the world.
 With both countries being popular tourist destinations and their languages being widely spoken, which would give the easiest path to mastering it?

 Below, you will find a comparison of the two languages that looks at three areas - the alphabets, the grammar systems, and the pronunciation.
-By comparing these, you will be able to identify the key differences.
+We'll look at the differences and similarities between Thai and Korean.
 From this, you will know which is easier to learn.

-The Korean alphabet and Thai alphabet will be very different from each other and very different from the English alphabet.
+The Korean alphabet and the Thai alphabet are very different from each other.
+They are both also quite different from the English alphabet.

 The Thai alphabet has 72 characters - 44 consonants and 28 vowels.
 Thai is a tonal language.
 So different characters are going to have different ‘classes’ which determine their tone.